Company Details

 Common Attack Types: The most common types of attacks the company has faced is Vulnerability.

-Identification of Attack Vectors: The company identifies the attack vectors used in incidents through Vulnerability in third-party software library and Stolen Login Credentials.
+Identification of Attack Vectors: The company identifies the attack vectors used in incidents through Stolen Login Credentials, Vulnerability in third-party software library, Fake domains impersonating high-profile companies and SSO accounts (Okta).

 Data Compromised: Hashed passwords, Email addresses, Names